 You can get some serious rest by booking into one of the transit hotels.
 They offer rooms in six hour blocks for reasonable prices and the Aerotel also includes access to the swimming pool.

 Or take a catnap in one of the “snooze zones”.
 These zones are sprinkled throughout the terminals.
 They are a zen-like setting with lounge chairs and peaceful music and the design magically blocks the bustling noise from the terminal.

 Changi has two theaters which screen free movies 24 hours a day.
 Check the screening schedule in advance to pick the movie of your choice.
 Located in terminals 2 & 3.

-Interesting Places to Stay in Singapore
+Offbeat Places to Stay in Singapore